BeNhNp/Bilingual/files/screenshots/tool.md

 ![paragraph](02.png)

-Sometimes the text may contain errors, so I use some simple rules to check and hilight the wrong(suspicious) part.
+Sometimes the text may contain errors, so I use some simple rules to check and hilight the wrong(suspicious) parts.

 ![paragraph](03.png)